kubernetes-sigs/cluster-api/docs/book/src/tasks/healthcheck.md

 ## What is a MachineHealthCheck?

 A MachineHealthCheck is a resource within the Cluster API which allows users to define conditions under which Machines within a Cluster should be considered unhealthy.
 A MachineHealthCheck is defined on a management cluster and scoped to a particular workload cluster.

-When defining a MachineHealthCheck, users specify a timeout for each of the conditions that they define to check on the Machine's Node;
+When defining a MachineHealthCheck, users specify a timeout for each of the conditions that they define to check on the Machine's Node.
-if any of these conditions is met for the duration of the timeout, the Machine will be remediated.
+If any of these conditions are met for the duration of the timeout, the Machine will be remediated.
 By default, the action of remediating a Machine should trigger a new Machine to be created to replace the failed one, but providers are allowed to plug in more sophisticated external remediation solutions.

 ## Creating a MachineHealthCheck